morningtundra/vrfmblog/pages/Design.md

 * Guarantees & Assurances
 * Seller contact info

-There sequence of these elements may vary and A/B testing may be useful to optimize the effectiveness.
+The sequence of these elements may vary and A/B testing may be useful to optimize the effectiveness.
 This is a pretty standard landing page setup

 # Website Performance